TormStorm/jagex-launcher-linux/README.md

 <br>
 <img src="/assets/images/dotnet4.8setup.png" width="60%">

-## Installing the launcher
+## Running the launcher
-To install the Jagex Launcher you need the files
+To run the Jagex Launcher you need the files from an already installed Jagex launcher in Windows.
+These files can be obtained either by installing the Jagex launcher in a virtual machine, or on a different computer.
+Once you have obtained the files run the